welovemedia/ffmate-docs/docs/webhooks.md

 }
 ```

 ## Available Webhook Events

-FFmate provides a variety of webhook events, grouped into different categories:
+FFmate supports a range of webhook events, organized into categories based on what they track.

 ### Task Events: